Rynemgar/bull-royale/README.md

 - `/grow` once per day (UTC reset at midnight): random delta from -5cm to +10cm.
 - `/attack <bet_cm>`: posts a challenge with an "En Guard" button.
 First to accept fights the challenger; winner takes the bet from the loser.
 - `/stats`: shows your length and win/loss percentage.
+- `/PhallusOfTheDay`: selects a random member as "Dick of the day" and shows them until midnight UTC.
 - Stats are isolated per Telegram group.

 ## Requirements